artilities/.github/profile/README.md

 ### <p align="center">Thank you for checking out Artilities organisation page!
 Here we share with you open-source projects made by the members of Artilities team! </p>
 ### Q: What do we do?
 > A: At Artilities we bring you free and robust tools that can help deal with art-block and stimulate self-development as an artist!
+So all in all, we are a group that helps artists at any stage, no matter if you're a beginner or an expert on art!

 ### Q: Is there a way to join your team?
 > A: Yes.
 You can find a link to an application on our Discord server: https://discord.gg/7fsbVheYYt